cite-architecture/CiteEXchange.jl/README.md

 # CiteEXchange.jl

-Module to work with data in Cite EXchange format.
+A Julia package to work with data in Cite EXchange format.